spacetypeco/generative-typography-SU20/tutorials/2-grids-and-automation.md

 - For each y value (0, 10, 20, 30...), draw a row of dots.
 - To draw a row of dots, we take a y value and draw dots at (x=0, x=10, x=20, ...)

-If we shift our mental model a bit, we can think about it in terms of rows and columns.
+Alternatively, we can shift our mental model a bit and think about it in terms of rows and columns.
 Below, we're drawing a grid of 'a's:

 ```js
 for (let row = 0; row < 6; row += 1) {